huggingface/huggingface_hub/docs/sagemaker/inference.md

 For more details about what can be specified here, see [API docs](https://sagemaker.readthedocs.io/en/stable/overview.html#sagemaker-batch-transform).

-If you want to run your Batch Transform Job later or with a model from hf.co/models you can do this by creating a `HuggingFaceModel` instance and then using the `.transform()` method.
+If you want to run your Batch Transform Job later or with a model from hf.co/models you can do this by creating a `HuggingFaceModel` instance and then using the `transformer()` method.

 ```python
 from sagemaker.huggingface.model import HuggingFaceModel